Hector: Duel with Achilles

 The Greeks attack and drive the Trojans back.
 Hector must now go out to lead a counter-attack.
-According to Homer his wife Andromache, carrying in her arms her son Astyanax, intercepts Hector at the gate, pleading with him not to go out for her sake as well as his son's.
+According to Homer, his wife Andromache, carrying in her arms her son Astyanax, intercepts Hector at the gate, pleading with him not to go out for her sake as well as his son's.
 Hector knows that Troy and the house of Priam are doomed to fall and that the gloomy fate of his wife and infant son will be to die or go into slavery in a foreign land.
-With understanding, compassion, and tenderness he explains that he cannot personally refuse to fight, and comforts her with the idea that no one can take him until it is his time to go.
+With understanding, compassion, and tenderness, he explains that he cannot personally refuse to fight, and comforts her with the idea that no one can take him until it is his time to go.
 The gleaming bronze helmet frightens Astyanax and makes him cry.
 Hector takes it off, embraces his wife and son, and for his sake prays aloud to Zeus that his son might be chief after him, become more glorious in battle than he, to bring home the blood of his enemies, and make his mother proud.
-Once he left for battle, those in the house began to mourn as they knew he would not return.
+Once he leaves for battle, those in the house begin to mourn, as they know he would not return.
 Hector and Paris pass through the gate and rally the Trojans, raising havoc among the Greeks.

 Trojan counter-attack

-Zeus weighs the fates of the two armies in the balance, and that of the Greeks sinks down.
-The Trojans press the Greeks into their camp over the ditch and wall and would have laid hands on the ships, but Agamemnon rallies the Greeks in person.
+Zeus weighs the fates of the two armies in the balance, and that of the Greeks sinks.
+The Trojans press the Greeks into their camp over the ditch and wall and would have laid hands on the ships, but Agamemnon personally rallies the Greeks.
 The Trojans are driven off, night falls, and Hector resolves to take the camp and burn the ships the next day.
 The Trojans bivouac in the field.